AsemGhaleb/asemghaleb.github.io/_news/announcement_2.md

 ---

-Our paper `AChecker: Statically Detecting Smart Contract Access Control Vulnerabilities` has been accepted to ICSE'23! :sparkles: :smile:
+Our paper `AChecker: Statically Detecting Smart Contract Access Control Vulnerabilities` has been accepted to ICSE'23! :sparkles: